hillwithsmallfields/Simple_client_server/README.md

    dictionary binding the column of each row indexed by that integer, to the row as a whole

+ * a tuple of a string or an integer (treated as above) and a function, which is applied to each row as it is read, and the return value of which is stored in the resulting dictionary;
+   the indexing string or number refers to the modified row, allowing indexing on a value constructed from the file data in the case of the raw data not having a suitable field for indexing it by

 The user function
 -----------------